prabhumarappan/potential-adventure/README.md

 # Assumptions
 1. Going with a SQLite database, as it is easier to set up
-2. Since I will be using a SQLite database within the memroy, scaling up the instances won't be an option as of now.
+2. Since I will be using a SQLite database within the memory, scaling up the instances won't be an option as of now.